 "It's not worth knowing," finished the loudmouth in the crowd.

 "Yeah, I noticed that," said the short guy, a little shortly, "As I passed by and beheld your devotions."
-At the tone of his voice, I think we all glanced up from our various devices over which we had been so bent, letting the fine fabrics slip from our fingers back to the counter of the stall in the bazaar there, the coins clink back, the cursor blink.
+At the tone of his voice, I think we all glanced up from our various devices.
+Over which we had been so bent.
+Letting the cursor blink, the fine fabrics slip from our fingers back to the counter of the stall in the bazaar, the coins clink back.
 Somewhere off in the crowd there was a ping of another message coming through but we all tried to ignore it.
 "I found an altar," said the guy in a clear voice, "With this inscription:

 TO THE UNKNOWN GOD